laminas/laminas-view/docs/book/php-renderer.md

 within your view scripts or when interacting with the `PhpRenderer`.
 However, there are a few additional methods you may be interested in.

-Unless otherwise noted, class names are relative to the `Zend\View` namespace.
+Unless otherwise noted, class names are relative to the `Laminas\View` namespace.

 ### render